Joint Strategic Needs Assessment for Sandwell

 Amongst other duties, the Boards will bring together clinical commissioning groups and councils to develop a shared understanding of the health and wellbeing needs of the community.
 They will undertake a Joint Strategic Needs Assessment programme and develop a joint strategy for how these needs can be best addressed.
 This will include recommendation for joint commissioning and integrating services across health and care.

-Sandwell Joint Strategic Needs Assessment - Work Programmes & Reports
+Core Joint Strategic Needs Assessment Chapters

 Children and Young People 5 to 19 Years - 2017